microsoft/graphitation/packages/webpack-loader/README.md

 If you have configured
-[the webpack @graphitation/webpack-loader](#webpack-loading-and-preprocessing), you can import modules containing graphQL queries.
+[the webpack @graphitation/webpack-loader](#webpack-loading-and-preprocessing), you can import modules containing GraphQL queries.
 The imported value will be the pre-built AST.

 ```ts
 import MyQuery from "./query.graphql";